Vanxim

 Vanxim or Capão is an island of Goa situated in the Ilhas region.
-One can reach here by taking a ferry from Divar.
+It can be reached by ferry from Divar.
 The colonial name for Vanxim was Capão.
-One may see a lot of houses with few villagers many of whom are fisher-folk in the area.
-Silveiras, Furtados, Vas, Olivera are surnames of people.
-Mahendra Gaunekar sold the parts of the island to Ozone corporate.
-Luxury hotel and Golf Course is sort to be forced upon this island but faced resistance from alert islanders and others.
+The island has many houses with few villagers, many of whom are fisher-folk.
+Silveiras, Furtados, Vas, and Olivera are surnames of people there.
+Mahendra Gaunekar sold parts of the island to Ozone corporate.
+A luxury hotel and golf course were planned for the island but faced resistance from alert islanders and others.

 It is the smallest of 6 major islands within the Mandovi, the others being: